vijaynkhotborgaon/UrlShortner/readme.md

 Steps for accessing Url Shortner application using localhost (inside htdoc file)
 ---------------------------------------------------------------------------------------------
+Used framework: Laravel

+version: 5.5

+Requirements:

+1. install XAMPP
+2. install "Composer" for dependany management. link : https://getcomposer.org

 Downlaod file from github. link : https://github.com/vijaynkhotborgaon/UrlShortner

-Used framework: Laravel version: 5.5

 Once you downloaded file, unzip it.
 After unzipping you will get folder as "UrlShortner-master".
 Please rename it to "UrlShortner".